 The Horse Hydrator helps my horses drink more water, and when I first tried it last year I was thunderstruck at the difference.
 The farm is on well water which is tested every two years, has a high copper and zinc content, and to my human taste buds is delicious.
 But when I added the Horse Hydrator filter to the hose and watered the horses, several of them drank 50% more, and others 30% more.
 In the summer I will never be without a Horse Hydrator.
-For horses that show and compete, this is a must-have product to keep your horse well hydrated at competitions.
+For horses that show and compete, this is a must-have among summer products to keep your horse well hydrated at competitions.

 BioStar’s Thera Calm EQ: I have a couple of older horses who get stressed in hot weather.
 I worry about them because they just stand in front of their fans and don’t eat much until the temperature starts to cool in the evening and they go out.
 Last summer I was testing our Thera Calm anti-stress formula and added it to these horses’ morning feeds.
 Within two days, they were eating hay even during the hottest part of the afternoon, and their eyes were soft again.
 I only give them Thera Calm when temps climb into the 90s, or the humidity is so high it’s like living in a sauna.
 What I love about Thera Calm is that it can be used as needed and it goes to work amazingly fast.